 How can patients who are from out of town be treated?

 You should forward a complete physical examination questionnaire, which is available on my website prior to your arrival.
 Our staff and Dr. Movagharnia will try their best to assist out of town patients, but we cannot guarantee a surgical booking until Dr. Movagharnia has examined the individual.
 It may be possible to coordinate everything with only one extended trip to Atlanta.
 We also recommend that patients stay in Atlanta for at least couple of days after surgery.
 All patients must have a companion (friend, spouse or nurse) with them to drive them back to their hotel after surgery.
 Post-operative convalescence can be arranged at an extra cost.

 What is the cost of penis enlargement?

 During your private meeting with Dr. Movagharnia, you will receive detailed information about penile lengthening and the costs of this procedure.
 We appreciate the sensitivity of the procedure, and we will respect your privacy.
 When you select Dr. Movagharnia, you will be treated with warmth and the utmost respect.
 He will make sure that you are well informed about penile lengthening so you can make the best decision for you.
-Dr. Movagharnia is proud to be the only plastic surgeon that can offer penile lengthening to patients in metropolitan Atlanta and patients from all over the USA.
+Dr. Movagharnia is proud to be the only plastic surgeon that can offer penile lengthening to patients in metropolitan Atlanta, state of Georgia and patients from all over the USA.
 Please schedule a consultation with us today and discover why we have a reputation for providing meticulous, compassionate care.